Glimpse/Home/README.md

 ## Latest News

+- Jan 6, 2017 - Happy New Year, we've released 0.16.4!
+Find out more in our [announcement post](https://github.com/Glimpse/Home/issues/85).
 - Nov 22, 2016 - We've released 0.15.2, a minor update to last week's release.
 See our [annoucement post](https://github.com/Glimpse/Home/issues/82) for more info.
 - Nov 17, 2016 - We've released version 0.14.1!
 This is the biggest release of Glimpse for Node yet.
 Find out more in our [annoucement issue](https://github.com/Glimpse/Home/issues/75).